Donnelly’s Soft Ice Cream

 The famous ice cream with the flat top.

-Another unique feature is the shape of Donnelly’s ice cream cones.
-Unlike the typical soft-serve cone that culminates in a point (think the top of a Christmas tree), the cones at Donnelly’s are round and somewhat flat on top.
-Kind of like a butte.
-The texture is super creamy.
-Quarts and pints of ice cream are available to take home.
+Unlike the typical soft-serve cone, which usually ends in a point (similar to the top of a Christmas tree), the cones at Donnelly’s are round and somewhat flat on top, resembling a butte.

-Donnelly’s is located at the corner of Route 186 and Harrietstown Road (AKA Rt 86) between Saranac Lake and Paul Smith’s.
-According to their legions of fans, it’s worth a drive from anywhere.
+Donnelly’s is situated at the corner of Route 186 and Harrietstown Road (also known as Route 86), located between Saranac Lake and Paul Smith’s.
+According to their many enthusiastic fans, it’s worth a drive from anywhere.

 Find Donnelly’s Soft Ice Cream between Saranac Lake and Paul Smith’s.